Connect with others who understand.

 • Rapid growth initially but shorter-than-expected adult height

-• Enlarged penis in infants assigned male at birth
+• An enlarged penis in male infants

 • Severe acne

-2. Nonclassic CAH
+2. Nonclassic Congenital Adrenal Hyperplasia

 Cause of Nonclassic CAH